Location: Tübingen, Germany

 The Tufts-in-Tübingen program is designed as a one-year program of academic study and students are strongly urged to pursue the year option.
 However, it is possible to apply for the spring semester only.

-Internships can be arranged for qualified students.
+Internships can be arranged for qualified full year students primarily during the semester breaks between the fall and spring semesters.
 In the past, placements have been made in schools, hospitals, businesses, government ministries, and NGOs.

-Resident Director: Ute Link, Magister Artium (M.A.)., German Literature, Linguistics, American Studies, Eberhard Karls Universität Tübingen.
+Director: Ute Link, Magister Artium (MA)., German Literature, Linguistics, American Studies, Eberhard Karls Universität Tübingen.

 - Orientation program.

 - Full room and board (a single room in a student apartment).

 - Full tuition and fees at Eberhard Karls University, Tübingen.

 - Participation in the Deutsch Kompakt Language Program (covered for full-year students only).

 - Tutorials in any course.